snadi/GitHubClassroomMgmt/README.md

 - argparse
 - os

+The scripts have been tested with Python 2.7.10

 # Script descriptions:

 Create a directory called `assignmentName` where all the repos for this assignment will be cloned to.
 You can run any of the following scripts from within that directory.